jitendrakyadav/pgmsolutions/readme.txt

     */

-/*** How we deal with conflict while git cherry-pick ***/ Suppose you have fired following command to cherry-pick a commit in master branch to second_branch: git cherry-pick <commit-id-3>
+/*** How we deal with conflict while git cherry-pick ***/ Suppose you have fired following command to cherry-pick a commit, available in master branch to second_branch:

+   git checkout second_branch	/* Previously, you were in master branch */ git cherry-pick <commit-id-3>
+   git cherry-pick 9a26ab511d8234f61a36037729c4371bbdfc8346

    This results a conflict, occured in readme.txt; now you have 2 options:
    1. git cherry-pick --abort
       It will abort and roll back your current <commit-id-3> cherry-pick process and now everything will be in previous state i.e. before fired the above "git cherry-pick <commit-id-3>" command.
-   2. Firstly, resolve conflicts in files and commit the same.
-Now fire the following command: git cherry-pick --continue
+   2. Resolve conflicts in files and commit the same; after it, fire the following command: git cherry-pick --continue
       If again conflicts come, repeat the same process until no conflicts found and hence "git cherry-pick
       <commit-id-3>" is successful now.